-Brian’s practice bridges the fields of technology and construction.
-Few construction lawyers know the difference between a trademark and a copyright; even fewer intellectual property attorneys keep a hard hat at the office.
+Brian’s practice uniquely spans the fields of technology and construction.
 Brian has handled numerous intellectual property and technology disputes, especially in the area of trade secrets, with one judge commenting on his “demonstrated expertise in trade secrets litigation” when awarding his client fees for dissolving an injunction.
-Brian also represents a variety of construction industry clients involved in projects throughout the Pacific Northwest, including with regard to major public works projects.
-Brian is also a top-notch appellate advocate and recently convinced the United States Supreme Court to grant his client’s petition for a writ of certiorari in an ongoing dispute involving novel issues at the intersection of trademark law, arbitration law, and international law.
+Brian also represents a variety of construction industry clients involved in projects throughout the Pacific Northwest, including major public works projects.
+In addition, he is also a highly-skilled appellate advocate and recently convinced the United States Supreme Court to grant his client’s petition for a writ of certiorari in an ongoing dispute involving novel issues at the intersection of trademark law, arbitration law, and international law.

 IP Litigation—Patent and Trade Secret Plus